WillSmartYubico/caniauthenticate/_features/pin-management.md

 ---
-title: "User Presence"
+title: "PIN management"
-description: "First introduced as part of U2F, user presence indicates a user interacted with a FIDO authenticator.
-User presence is a mandatory feature for all FIDO authenticators."
+description: "PIN management indicates that the client provides some mechanism for the user to set or change a PIN.
+Typically only required when a user registers with an RP that requires user verification, but a PIN has not already been configured."
-category: ctap1
+category: ctap2
-keywords: u2f, up
+keywords: uv, clientpin, pin
 last_test_date: "2024-05-07"
 test_url: "/tests/template.html"
 test_results_url: ""